nospaceships/node-raw-socket/README.md

 module exports the `createSocket()` function which is used to create instances of the `Socket` class.

+The module also exports a number of stubs which call through to a number of functions provided by the operating system, i.e. `htonl()`.

+## raw.htonl (uint32)

+The `htonl()` function converts a 32 bit unsigned integer from host byte order to network byte order and returns the result.
+This function is simply a stub through to the operating systems `htonl()` function.

+## raw.htons (uint16)

+The `htons()` function converts a 16 bit unsigned integer from host byte order to network byte order and returns the result.
+This function is simply a stub through to the operating systems `htons()` function.

+## raw.ntohl (uint32)

+The `ntohl()` function converts a 32 bit unsigned integer from network byte order to host byte order and returns the result.
+This function is simply a stub through to the operating systems `ntohl()` function.

+## raw.ntohs (uint16)

+The `ntohs()` function converts a 16 bit unsigned integer from network byte order to host byte order and returns the result.
+This function is simply a stub through to the operating systems `ntohs()` function.

 ## raw.createSocket ([options])

 The `createSocket()` function instantiates and returns an instance of the